OpenSight/StorLever/README.md

     $ /etc/storlever.ini

-This configure file would be read when StorLever startup by default.
+This configure file would be read at StorLever startup by default.
 You should keep the most option values default in this file, except the server port.
 Server listen port for StorLever is 6543 by default, and you can change it as you want.